sizsan/Bookly/README.md

 #### Components

-##### Users
-A user can sign up and must be logged in to buy or sell books.
-Once logged in a user can:
--	View a list of books
--	Add a new book to the list
--	Select a book to sell
--	Create an advert
--	Delete an advert that they have created
--	View adverts placed by other users
--	Complete an order to buy a book from another user

-##### Books
-A book represents a book listing with Google Books.
-The user enters the book title to add the Google Book listing to the Bookly Book List.
-Books on this list can be selected by users to create an advert to list a book for sale.
-A user can also purchase a book from an advert created by another user.

-##### Adverts
-An advert shows a book listed for sale by a user.
-The advert displays the book title, author, and description from Google Books.
-It also displays the condition and price set by the seller, with the seller’s contact email.
-The cover image is also displayed from Google Books, unless the seller uploads their own image.
-The adverts appear in the Bookly Book Store.

-##### Orders
-An order represents when a user opts to purchase a book from an advert listed by another user.
-The user selects the advert from the Bookly Book Store.
-Once a user places an order they are directed to Stripe to make payment.
-If payment is successful, the order is then complete.

 ### Data Structure of Marketplace Apps
 <!-- 11.
 Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb). -->